DheerendraRathor/Django-bugs/README.md

 # DJANGO Template Project for Phabricator

 ## Installation
-- Rename all occurence of 'safe' with your project name
+- Rename all occurence of 'djbugs' with your project name
-- Change 'SAFES' in .arcconfig file to your repository call sign on Phabricator
+- Change 'djbugsS' in .arcconfig file to your repository call sign on Phabricator
 - Edit `your_project/settings/conf.sample.py` to `your_project/settings/conf.py`

 ## Setting up local machine for development